-The overarching goal of our lab is to develop a comprehensive theory of memory formation and retrieval that links our rich cognitive behavior to its underlying neural mechanisms.
+The overarching goal of our lab is to develop a comprehensive theory of cognition, with a focus on memory formation and retrieval, that links our rich behavior to its underlying neural mechanisms.

 Psychologists have studied many simple behavioral tasks, such as free recall, for over 100 years.
 These tasks reveal the complex dynamics of human memory processes as we track what participants remember correctly and, often more interestingly, what they don’t.
 Our lab combines a number of approaches to uncover the neural correlates and develop computational models of these processes: